-Services that are covered for you What you must nay when you get Services that are covered for you What you must pay when you get these services Prior authorization requirements may apply. \$0 copayment per trip regardless of the number of tripsGround Ambulance 20% coinsurance regardless of the number of tripsAir Ambulance Annual wellness visit In-Network: If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Services that are covered for you What you must pay when you get these services are medically necessary.
+You are covered for up to 25 visits per calendar year.
+Prior authorization requirements may apply.
+Allergy shots and serum In-Network: You are covered for allergy shots and serum when medically necessary. \$0 copayment PCP's Office Specialist's Office Ambulance services In-Network: Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+Non-emergency transportation by ambulance is appropriate if it is Emergency Ambulance \$0 copayment per trip regardless of the number of trips - Ground Ambulance - Air Ambulance Non-Emergency Ambulance documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$0 copayment per trip regardless of the number of trips Ground Ambulance Prior authorization requirements may apply. - Air Ambulance Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
-There is no coinsurance, copayment, or deductible for the annual wellness visit.
+In-Network: There is no coinsurance, copayment, or deductible for the annual wellness visit.
 Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
-Bone mass measurement In-Network: For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
-Breast cancer screening (mammograms) In-Network: Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months There is no coinsurance, copayment, or deductible for covered screening mammograms.
-CarePlus CareCard \$0 copayment Members will receive a card with a \$250 pre-loaded annual allowance that can be used to pay out of pocket costs for covered Preventive and Comprehensive Dental, Vision and Hearing services at participating providers. • Provides flexibility so you choose how you want to spend the funds towards your vision, dental, and/or hearing needs Any amount of the \$250 annual allowance that is not used does not carry over to the next year Cosmetic procedures are not covered under this benefit Cardiac rehabilitation services In-Network: \$0 copayment - Specialist's Office
+However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months. 谢 Bone mass measurement In-Network: For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement. 谢 Breast cancer screening (mammograms) In-Network: Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women age 40 and older There is no coinsurance, copayment, or deductible for covered screening mammograms.